 Both strategies offer the opportunity to improve the efficiency of your activities and improve the profitability of your business.

-In Scotland and Northern Ireland there are programmes that are investigation how best to reduce resource use while maintaining the quality of the product, and what changes in farming practice will produce the best results now and in the foreseeable future.
+In Scotland and Northern Ireland there are programmes that investigate how best to reduce resource use while maintaining the quality of the product, and what changes in farming practice will produce the best results now and in the foreseeable future.

 Northern Ireland